 According to the 2019 Restaurant Success Report, 67% of restaurants pay for social media ads, 53% pay for community, event, or charity sponsorships, 42% pay for Google or search engine ads, and 32% pay for newspaper or magazine ads.

-Depending on your restaurant's desired reach, any marketing activity can either be done for free or require an extensive budget, so it’s helpful to plan thoroughly so your time and money don’t go to waste.
-Being aware of your primary customer persona along with which marketing channels attract those types of customers is a good place to start.
+Almost all marketing activities can either be done for low cost or could necessitate an extensive budget — for example, you can run your social media channels for free, or you can pay to boost your posts and extend your reach.
+So it’s helpful to plan thoroughly so your time and money don’t go to waste.
+Being aware of your primary customer persona, along with which marketing channels attract those types of customers, is a good place to start.

 Restaurant Marketing Budget Breakdown